LHKLKJ/localgpt/SOURCE_DOCUMENTS/health_information_systems_epub.md

 The focus is on sharing medical data in terms of transferring them from one application system to another in a standardized manner and thus make medical data portable.
 FHIR supports technical interoperability (by using web technology standards), syntactic interoperability (via clearly defined resources), and semantic interoperability (via an underlying information model and the use of reference terminologies).

-The two basic building blocks are information models called “resources” which represent clinical, identifying, or financial information as well as APIs.
+The two basic building blocks are information models called "resources" which represent clinical, identifying, or financial information as well as APIs.
 The basic resources follow the so-called 80/20 approach, i.e., to meet 80% of the needs by implementing 20% of the requirements.
 FHIR neither aims to cover all clinical information nor to implement an EHR but pragmatically focuses on frequent, generic use cases.
 HL7 develops the FHIR specification and manages the resources, for which it also defines a number of rules on how to create them.
 FHIR provides terminology linking and validation.

-To implement specific clinical use cases, generic FHIR resources are adapted into “profiles,” or more specific information models.
+To implement specific clinical use cases, generic FHIR resources are adapted into "profiles," or more specific information models.
 Thus, institutional or local adaptations are implemented, albeit with a trade-off towards loss of interoperability.

-Apart from supporting data sharing by providing mechanisms for interfacing different application systems with likely diverging underlying information models and persistence structures, a native “FHIR server” implements a set of APIs and resources and allows for operations, for example, to create, update, or search resources.
+Apart from supporting data sharing by providing mechanisms for interfacing different application systems with likely diverging underlying information models and persistence structures, a native "FHIR server" implements a set of APIs and resources and allows for operations, for example, to create, update, or search resources.

 #### 3.7.2.4 Digital Imaging and Communications in Medicine (DICOM)
 Digital Imaging and Communications in Medicine (DICOM) [11] is an open standard maintained since the 1980s by the DICOM Standards Committee of the National Electrical Manufacturers Association.